 Master’s in Organizational Communication Programs

-Master’s programs in organizational communication give students a broad overview of the types of communication that are central to an organization’s success, such as corporate communication practices and media relations, as well as the foundational principles and methods of effective communication.
-These programs also typically give students concrete skills in areas such as interpersonal and organizational leadership, conflict mediation, public and media relations management, corporate reputation management, crisis communication, and marketing and advertising, with the goal of training professionals to manage and optimize the communications within an organization, as well as the communications between an organization and the public.
+Master’s degree programs in organizational communication equip students with both foundational and advanced training in all key aspects of internal and external communication for an organization, as well as the research methods that should underpin communication strategy development.
+These programs typically give students concrete skills in areas such as interpersonal and organizational leadership, conflict mediation, public and media relations management, corporate reputation management, crisis communication, and marketing and advertising, with the goal of training professionals to manage and optimize the communications within an organization, as well as the communications between an organization and stakeholders.
+While the concepts, skills, and research methodologies covered in master’s in organizational communication programs may overlap with those covered in bachelor’s in organizational communication programs, master’s degrees in this field tend to include more advanced research methodologies, and typically focus more on communication management and organizational leadership.

-While master’s in organizational communication programs tend to focus on communication concepts and skills that are directly applicable to industry, some programs in this field may allow students to pursue a more research-based, academic focus in preparation for further study of communication dynamics at the doctoral level.
+While master’s in organizational communication programs tend to focus on communication concepts and skills that are directly applicable to industry, some graduate programs in this field may allow students to pursue a more academic focus in preparation for further study of communication dynamics at the doctoral level.
 Such programs may have classes that invite students to analyze an organization’s internal and external-facing communications, to investigate interpersonal communication within small groups and large organizations, or to use media relations theory to examine the role of mass rhetoric in shaping the public’s perceptions of a company.
+Master’s in organizational communication programs that focus more on research are more likely to require a master’s thesis, rather than a professional project, for students’ culminating experience.

 For more information about the curriculum for master’s in organizational communication programs, as well as other degree requirements and a sample course schedule, please refer to our Master’s in Organizational, Corporate and Business Communication Programs page.